Frequently Asked Questions for Freshman Interest Groups (FIGS 196)

 - I already have friends in Montreal, so why do I need to attend a FIG?

-- While FIGs provide an opportunity to meet other students, an equally important function is to help you become more comfortable talking to and interacting with other professors, which will be helpful as you choose courses, investigate research opportunities, or ask for reference letters.
-FIGs foster mentorship between first-year students, between first-year and upper-year students, and between students and professors.
-FIGs will help you to become better informed about the resources that McGill provides to students, opportunities that are available, and your responsibilities.
+- FIGs foster mentorship between first-year students, between first-year and upper-year students, and between students and advisers.
+FIGs will help you become better informed about the resources that McGill provides to students, opportunities that are available, and your responsibilities.

 - Will I get credit for FIGs?